Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 4.2 Configuration & Runtime Files
 - Download the [Configuration & Runtime Files](https://www.nexusmods.com/skyrimspecialedition/mods/53939?tab=files) from the guide's Nexus page.
 - Install it as usual and place it below the **------------------------------** separator (which you should create if it doesn't exist), and activate it.
 > This isn't a necessary step but in doing in you can skip the **MCM Configuration** section completely.
-Furthermore, any files that are normally created when you run the game are included, so the only thing that will appear in Overwrite should be crashlogs.
-(But those hopefully shouldn't be appearing either.)
+There's a chance that additional files will appear in your Overwrite folder after your first launch.
+Feel free to drag those into this mod.
+(Beyond that will be crash logs, but those hopefully shouldn't happen.)

 ## 4.3 Load Order TXT
 - Close Mod Organizer 2.